The two main features of the game are modes and multiball.

 The name of the game is backhand, backhand, backhand.
 As you probably know, a backhand is a shot to the same side of the playfield as the flipper used.
 So a shot to the right from the right flipper or a shot to the left from the left flipper.
 The right and left orbits are safe to shoot normally.
 All other shots are safer with a backhand.
 This is because of the nasty black post rubbers around the rest of the shots.
 Since backhands are easier and more accurate from a cradle, you will want to control the ball as much as possible.
 The shield scoop and the center ramp can be backhanded while the ball is rolling, but it is early on the flipper so you have to be ready to make the shot.

 Always be working on a mode or a multiball.
 From a cradle on the right flipper, depending on what is available I will go for the light lock, lock shot, or a mode shot.
 From the left flipper I am either lighting the mode start or making mode shots.
-This is most often by shooting the flail/center ramp, and getting used to making this shot on the fly helps a ton.

 I hope this helps.
 Playing this way made a game that I hated at first into a game that is sorta fun.
 Maybe it will grow on me.